Top four topics on this page:

 According to the CDC, at least 45,000 people have died from mesothelioma.

-While the incidence of mesothelioma cases worldwide was expected to decrease as stricter regulations are being placed around asbestos use, this does not appear to be the case.
+The incidence of mesothelioma cases worldwide was expected to decrease as stricter regulations were enacted around asbestos use, but this does not appear to be the case.

 “…the number of new mesotheliomas per year and of deaths per year continue to increase both in high-resource countries and worldwide.”